bearded dragon flipping over

 Bearded dragons may start flipping on their backs in response to cold weather, highlighting their struggle with temperature regulation challenges.
 The drop in temperature can greatly slow down their metabolism, making it tough for them to move properly.
 This unusual behavior often signals their discomfort or the difficulty they’re facing in maintaining their body temperature.

-• Cold weather impacts their ability to thermoregulate, necessitating a warm basking spot to counteract the effects.
+• Cold weather impacts their thermoregulation ability, necessitating a warm basking spot to counteract the effects.

 • Slow metabolism in cooler conditions means they can’t properly digest food or move as they should.